jsummers/oldunzip/readme-ozunreduce.txt

 and run it in DOSBox <https://www.dosbox.com/>.

 Use both the -ea4 and -eb4 options (replace "4" with "1", "2", or "3" if
-desired.
+desired).
 Files apparently have to be at least 2048 bytes in size in order for PKZIP to choose the Reduce method.

 === Technical notes ===